 My research is positioned at the border of two worlds, the physical and the virtual world.
-I design experiences are intuitive and playful and put the active human body at the centre.
-My projects address real world problems based on a design and system thinking methodology using emerging screen technology, motion capture and game technology.
+I design experiences that are intuitive and playful.
+My projects address real-world problems based on a design and system thinking methodology using emerging screen technology, motion capture and game technology.

 2023 Passing Electrical Storms